crudecomputer/jrny/README.md

 * ... believe that **separating migrations from application deploys** encourages one to write non-breaking migrations and helps enable zero-downtime updates

-* ... think **down-migrations are unnecessary**<sup>2</sup> at best and dangerous at worst, especially as relying on them during development makes it trivially easy to 'change' history by forgetting to add an index, check constraint, etc.
+* ... think **down-migrations are unnecessary**<sup>1</sup> at best and dangerous at worst, especially as they make it trivially easy to 'change' history by forgetting to add a preexisting index, check constraint, etc. during the upgrade/downgrade/edit/upgrade cycle.

 <small>

-> <sup>1</sup> `jrny` is still in a prototype state and currently **only supports PostgreSQL**.
-> While it could theoretically be extended fairly easily in the future to support other databases,
-> extensibility is not an immediate goal.
+> <sup>1</sup> Down-migrations are great for iteratively developing complex schema changes,
+> as it lets the developer make a small change, roll it back, add another change, etc. until
+> the migration performs as intended.
 >
-> <sup>2</sup> Down-migrations are great for iteratively developing complex schema changes,
-> as it lets the developer make a small change, roll it back, add another change, etc. until
-> the migration performs as intended. *An alternative*, especially for those of us who prefer SQL,
+> *One alternative*, especially for those of us who prefer SQL,
 > is to **iterate on statements within a transaction** in another client (eg. `psql`) and then just
 > add the final statements to a revision & apply.
 Using a transaction and another client to test SQL
 > statements *also* means the developer can explore schema changes interactively. *Rollbacks are great, m'kay.*
+>
+> A *second* alternative is to drop the local database and re-create it if a revisions needs
+> to be adjusted.
+This strongly encourages setting up seed files, too, which is huge for
+> having easily set-up developer environments.

 </small>